Mary Card: America, England and Australia

-In 1918 at the age of 57, Mary moved to New York to broaden her horizons.
+In 1918 at the age of 57, Mary moved to New York.

 Needlecraft magazine issued more than 100 of her designs, including the Statue of Liberty and the American flag.
-Another magazine, Modern Priscilla, showed illustrations of two of her most beautiful Grapevine & Silvereye designs and supplied the charts by mail order.
+Another magazine, Modern Priscilla, showed illustrations of her Grapevine & Silvereye designs and supplied the charts by mail order.
 The book of crochet patterns in fine thread she self-published was later re-issued by Needlecraft.

 She prepared a book of jackets and jumpers in coarse thread for the Dexter Yarn Company.

-She felt restricted in her small apartment in the centre of New York so moved to England in about the mid-1920s and built a home in rural Berkshire.
+In the mid-1920s she moved to England, and built a home in rural Berkshire.
 The English countryside and gardens inspired many of her later designs.

-She began a new series of English Charts, continued with Needlecraft in America until 1935 and issued 29 designs from 1931 to 1939 in Australian Home Beautiful which was more suitable for her later work than New Idea.
+She began a new series of English Charts, continued with Needlecraft in America until 1935 and issued 29 designs from 1931 to 1939 in Australian Home Beautiful.
 The later charts carried endorsements for Coats Mercer Crochet® cotton and Old Bleach Linen®.

-Some of her previously published work was included in the Semco Crochet Book issued by a progressive needlework supply company in Melbourne in about 1933.
+Some of her previously published work was included in the Semco Crochet Book issued by a needlework supply company in Melbourne in about 1933.

 Australian friends who visited Mary in England told her first biographer, Barbara Jefferis, that she also designed for the London firm Weldon and Co who issued the popular Weldon's Practical Needlework and other fashion and needlework publications.
 Weldon, along with the other English needlework magazines, did not disclose the names of the designers.
 However, a few of the Weldon designs with features of her work are in a recent book which brings together all her afternoon tea cloths.

 She spent most of the last years of her life in England, occasionally returning to Australia.
 She was with her sister Harriet at Olinda, Victoria when she died on 13 October 1940.